 Variable capacitors are obtained in both mechanical and electrical ways.
 They are mostly used in L/C circuits to set the resonance circuits.
 The variable capacitors are used in Radio, Television, etc.

 - To block the flow of DC and permit AC

 - To send desired signals to any sections

 - In motor starter

-- Capacitor as a Filter: Capacitor is of low pass filter and high pass filter.
+- Capacitor as a Filter: The capacitor is of low pass filter and high pass filter.
 The reactance of the capacitor is inversely proportional to the frequency.
 So, we can decrease or increase any circuit at a certain frequency.

-- Capacitor as a Discharge Unit: Capacitor has a property of charging and discharging.
-This application can be used for triggering, ignition and triggering for high scale in power source.
+- Capacitor as a Discharge Unit: Capacitor has the property of charging and discharging.
+This application can be used for triggering, ignition and triggering for high scale power sources.

 - Snubber Capacitors: It is used to limit the high voltage transient across the circuits.